-Young college grads are handicapped on the first component because they don’t have a lot of accounts that have been paid responsibly, and the third component because they don’t have a long credit history.
+Young college grads are handicapped on the first component because they don’t have a lot of accounts that have been paid responsibly.
+They are also hurt by the third component because they don’t have a long credit history.
 But those will take care of themselves over time when everything else is done right.

-So let’s focus on “everything else.”
+We already discussed “amount owed” in the second point.
 “New credit” refers to applications for credit — regularly applying for new credit makes lenders think you might be desperate or bad at managing money.
-It’s best to make multiple credit inquiries within a small window, and keep applications to a minimum.
+It’s best to make multiple credit inquiries within a small window, and to keep applications to a minimum.

 5. Be punctual

 Making your payments on time is crucial to keeping your score high.
 The best way to make sure your payments are always on time is to schedule or automate them.

 Then, budget well and start building an emergency fund of three to six months’ of living expenses.
 You can’t avoid unexpected expenses, but you can prepare for them.